sognefej/PlantusMaximus/README.md

 ### Use all items
 1. Set Use Defaults to false
 1. Reset Seeds list
-1. Add translation keys for the items you want black listed
 1. Save

 ## Default Items and Blocks